-- File an application with the Office of Admissions. - Have a current transcript sent to HCC prior to being accepted.

-Have any required pre-requisite classes, not taken at HCC, approved for transfer credit.
+- File a General Application with the Admissions Office, indicating Medical Billing Certificate as their major. - Have a current High School transcript, GED or HiSET Equivalency Test scores sent to HCC prior to being accepted. - Have any required pre-requisite classes, not taken at HCC, approved for transfer credit.

-Applications will be accepted each Fall (for the following Spring semester acceptance) and each Spring (for the following Fall semester acceptance), on an available rolling admission basis, up until the start of classes for the semester in which you are applying.
+Applications will be accepted each Fall (for the following Spring semester acceptance) and each Spring (for the Fall semester acceptance), on an available rolling admission basis, up until the start of classes for the semester in which you are applying.